fvjb/Windows-Monitoring/README.md

     ![Export](https://github.com/fvjb/Windows-Monitoring/blob/master/images/Applocker-15.png)

-    - Be careful to export your working results from Excel (or any other tool) using the right format ([Example](https://github.com/fvjb/Windows-Monitoring/blob/master/lookuptables/applicationwhitelist.csv)):
+    - Be careful to export your working results from Excel (or any other tool) using the right format ([Example](https://github.com/fvjb/Windows-Monitoring/blob/master/lookuptables/my-applicationwhitelist.csv)):

     ![Export](https://github.com/fvjb/Windows-Monitoring/blob/master/images/Applocker-14.png)

     - Feed the Outcome of your work to Graylog:
         - upload this list to your graylog server(s) and store it in __"/etc/graylog/lookup-tables"__ (must be the same path on all machines)
-        - make sure the user "graylog" has __read and write permissions__ on the file (_chown graylog:graylog applicationwhitelist.csv_)
+        - make sure the user "graylog" has __read and write permissions__ on the file (_chown graylog:graylog my-applicationwhitelist.csv_)
         - now you will get the required context to assign and delegate responsibilities:

 - Refine Application Whitelist (optional)
-    - Once you have [a list with applications to be whitelisted](https://github.com/fvjb/Windows-Monitoring/blob/master/refinement/applocker-lookuptable.csv), feed them back into the system as a lookup table.
+    - Once you have [a list with applications to be whitelisted](https://github.com/fvjb/Windows-Monitoring/blob/master/refinement/my-applicationwhitelist.csv), feed them back into the system as a lookup table.
 You can then focus on all applications that are not contained in the list but logged anyway.

     ![Export](https://github.com/fvjb/Windows-Monitoring/blob/master/images/Applocker-19.png)